- Dealer websites

 Company and Dealer enter into this Dealer Website Software Agreement upon the following additional terms and conditions.

 Dealer agrees to work cooperatively with Company to facilitate the integration of backend systems and Dealer agrees to timely review and approve or suggest changes to website and advertising content created and submitted by Company.
 In the event Dealer does not respond to such submissions by Company with one (1) business day, such website and/or advertising content shall be deemed approved by Dealer.
-Dealer agrees that any website changes made by Dealer’s employees, contractors, or vendors shall be Dealer’s sole responsibility and that any such changes requiring repairs by Company’s developers will be invoiced at $125/hour during normal business hours and $200/hour during non-business hours, weekends, and holidays.
+Dealer agrees that any website changes made by Dealer’s employees, contractors, or vendors shall be Dealer’s sole responsibility and that any such changes requiring repairs by Company’s developers will be invoiced at $125/hour during normal business hours ($105/hour for dealers on the Premium plan) and $200/hour during non-business hours, weekends, and holidays.
 Dealer also accepts sole responsibility for any such changes that violate OEM compliance standards and agrees to fully indemnify Company for all expenses (including reasonable attorneys’ fees), damages, losses, and judgments relating to claims involving Dealer’s website changes, including claims that such changes violated the intellectual property rights of third parties or caused other harms to third parties.

 321 Ignition prefers to control the DNS service for Dealer’s website, but it is not required.
 Through our relationship with Cloudflare, we offer: